tauri-apps/tauri-docs/docs/guides/features/icons.md

     -V, --version            Print version information
 ```

-If you (temporarily) can't use Tauri CLI with version 1.1 or above you can use the deprecated `tauricon` package via `npx`:
+If you can't use Tauri CLI with version 1.1 or above you can use the deprecated [`tauricon`] package via `npx`:

 ```console
 npx @tauri-apps/tauricon